webis-de/small-text/README.md

 pip install small-text[transformers]
 ```

-It requires Python 3.7 or newer.
+The library requires Python 3.8 or newer.
 For using the GPU, CUDA 10.1 or newer is required.
 More information regarding the installation can be found in the
 [documentation][documentation_install].